-e) Research and development expenses
+f) Research and development costs

-Research costs are incurred in conjunction with original and planned investigation undertaken with the prospect of gaining new scientific or technical knowledge and understanding.
-Development is the technical and commercial implementation of research findings.
-Research and development expenses are expensed as incurred.
+Research costs are incurred in conjunction with original and planned investigation undertaken with the prospect of gaining new scientific or technical knowledge.
+Development is the technical and commercial implementation of research results.
+Research costs are expensed as incurred.
+This also applies to non-capitalizable development costs that do not fully meet the criteria for the recognition of an intangible asset set out in IAS 38 (Intangible Assets).

-f) Impairment
+g) Impairment

-The Fresenius Group reviews the carrying amount of its property, plant and equipment, its intangible assets with definite useful lives as well as other non-current assets for impairment whenever events or changes in circumstances indicate that the carrying amount of these assets may not be recoverable in accordance with SFAS No. 144 (Accounting for the Impairment or Disposal of Long-Lived
+The Fresenius Group reviews the carrying amount of its property, plant and equipment, its intangible assets with definite useful lives as well as other non-current assets for impairment whenever events or changes in circumstances indicate that the carrying amount is higher than the asset's net realizable value or its value in use in accordance with IAS 36 (Impairment of Assets).
+The net realizable value of an asset is defined as its fair value less costs to sell.
+The value in use is the present value of future cash flows expected to be derived from the relevant asset.
+If it is not possible to estimate the future cash flows from the individual assets, impairment is tested on the basis of the future cash flows of the corresponding cash generating units (CGUs).

+Impairment losses, except impairment losses recognized on goodwill, are reversed as soon as the reasons for impairment no longer exist.

-Assets).
-Recoverability of these assets is measured by a comparison of the carrying amount of an asset to the future net cash flow directly associated with the asset.
-If assets are considered to be impaired, the impairment recognized is the amount by which the carrying amount exceeds the fair value of the asset.
-The Fresenius Group uses various valuation factors, including market prices and present value techniques to assess fair value.
-In accordance with SFAS No. 144, long-lived assets to be disposed of by sale are reported at the lower of carrying amount or fair value less cost to sell and depreciation is ceased.
-Long-lived assets to be disposed of other than by sale are considered to be held and used until disposal.
+In accordance with IFRS 5 (Non-current Assets Held for Sale and Discontinued Operations) assets held for sale are reported at the lower of their carrying amount and fair value less costs to sell.
+As long as the company intends to sell the asset, it is not depreciated.
+Assets to be disposed of other than by sale are considered to be held and used until disposal.

-g) Interest
+h) Interest

-The Fresenius Group includes capitalized interest as part of the cost of the asset if they are directly attributable to the acquisition, construction or manufacture of qualifying assets in accordance with SFAS No. 34 (Capitalization of Interest Costs).
+The Fresenius Group includes capitalized interest as part of the cost of the asset if they are directly attributable to the acquisition, construction or manufacture of qualifying assets in accordance with IAS 23 (Borrowing Costs).

-For the fiscal years 2006 and 2005, interest of \in 5 million and \in 2 million, based on an average interest rate of 7.9% and 7.2%, respectively, was recognized as a component of the cost of assets.
+For the fiscal years 2006 and 2005, interest of €5 million and €2 million, based on an average interest rate of 7.9% and 7.2%, respectively, was recognized as a component of the cost of assets.

-h) Deferred taxes
+i) Deferred taxes

-In accordance with SFAS No. 109 (Accounting for Income Taxes), deferred tax assets and liabilities are recognized for the future consequences attributable to temporary differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax basis as well as on consolidation procedures affecting net income.
+In accordance with IAS 12 (Income Taxes), deferred tax assets and liabilities are recognized for the future consequences attributable to temporary differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax basis as well as on consolidation procedures affecting net income.
 Deferred tax assets also include claims to future tax reductions which arise from the expected usage of existing tax losses available for carryforward where future recoverability is probable.

-Deferred taxes are computed using enacted or adopted tax rates in the relevant national jurisdictions when the amounts are recovered.
-Tax rates, which will be valid in the future, but are not adopted till the balance sheet date, are not considered.
+Deferred taxes are computed using enacted or planned tax rates which are expected to apply in the relevant national jurisdictions when the amounts are recovered.

 The carrying amount of a deferred tax asset is reviewed at each balance sheet date.
 The carrying amount of a deferred tax asset is reduced to the extent that it is no longer probable that sufficient taxable profit will be available to allow the benefit of part or all of that deferred tax asset to be utilized.
-The reduction is reversed to the date and extent that it becomes probable that sufficient taxable profit will be available (see Note 8, Income taxes).
+The reduction is reversed to the date and extent that it becomes probable that sufficient taxable profit will be available (see Note 9, Income taxes).

-i) Earnings per ordinary share and preference share
+j) Earnings per ordinary share and preference share